firepear/homefarm/docs/management.md

 ## Checking farm status

 Use `farmctl status`.
 Run it anytime you'd like to see what the machines in your farm are doing.
 If too much output is generated to fit onscreen, `less` will be invoked.

+If you don't want paging, invoke it with `farmctl status nopage`.

+To quickly check on your nodes without starting up an interactive farmctl session, you can run `/HOMEFARM_PATH/bin/farmctl status-only`.
+The usual status output will be printed to stdout and you'll be returned to your regular command line.
+If your Homefarm install is not at `~/homefarm`, you'll need to pass the location as an argument.